Recorder

 - official documentation for Android.

-Provided KeyStore
+Provided keyStore

 You can pass a full Java keyStore (JKS or PKCS#12 format) that contains the certificate to be used.
 This mode is useful if you have already generated a Java keystore for your application and want to reuse it for recording.

-Self-signed Certificate (legacy)
+Self-signed certificate (legacy)

 The recorder will use the same self-signed certificate for every domain.
 This mode is the legacy one and is becoming more and more complicated to use due to the security hardening trend in web browsers.